 Before we can look at treatments we need to understand the cause of your hair loss.
 The cause of which will dictate the treatment we recommend.
 Here’s a few ways in which we can determine what is causing your hair to thin:

 1. Inspection of the scalp for inflammation, scaling and erythema.
 It is important to determine whether hair loss is associated with scalp scarring.

-2. Non-scarring alopecia- causes include androgenic alopecia, telogenic effluvium, alopecia areata, and tinea capitis.
+2. If you have non-scarring alopecia, the causes can include androgenic alopecia, telogenic effluvium, alopecia areata, and tinea capitis.
 Non scarring alopecias demonstrate visible follicular units while scarring alopecias are devoid of follicular units.

-3. Scarring alopecia- causes include Discoid lupus erythematosus, lichen planus, severe fungal, viral or bacterial infection, injury or burn.
+3. If you have scarring alopecia the causes can include discoid lupus erythematosus, lichen planus, severe fungal, viral or bacterial infection, injury or burn.

 4. The “Pull Test”- a useful ancillary test, approximately 60 hairs are grasped between the thumb, index finger and middle finger, from the base near the scalp, and firmly but not forcefully tugged away from the scalp.
 If more than 10% or six hairs are pulled away from the scalp, this constitutes a positive pull test and implies active hair shedding.
 The patient must not shampoo for at least one day prior to this test.

 At Hillside we recommend, that because of the complexity of female hair loss, you should come in for a free private consultation, screening for treatable causes is essential and our medical doctor will discuss this with you.

 Blood tests required when investigating causes of female baldness